 Start Using AI for Project Planning Today

 In Ganty, enter your project name and a brief description.
 The AI handles task identification, dependency mapping, and duration estimation automatically.
 The generated Gantt chart is fully editable with drag-and-drop, and you can share it with your team in real time.
 If you have been curious about AI-powered project management but unsure where to begin, try it with a single project on the free plan.
+And if you currently make Gantt charts with ChatGPT, you can import that draft straight into Ganty and run it for real.

 Related Articles